 EDT: 5:27-5:42 pm

 To find the time of the event in your country or time zone, visit this website.

 Know that the light-travel time from the Earth to Saturn has already been accounted for in the times above.
 That is, the photons that leave the Earth between those times will arrive at Saturn at the times that the shutters on the cameras open.

 For further details, such as the part of the Earth facing Cassini and the part that will be in sunlight, please go to the CICLOPS website ... the official website of the Cassini Imaging Team.

-ENTER OUR CONTESTS If you would like to communicate with our fellow galactic citizens, love a challenge, and are a photography buff or a musical composer, consider entering one of our two contests held in association with Cassini's imaging of Earth on July 19.
-The winning entries will be included in a digitally encoded message that will be broadcast into the galaxy from the most powerful radio telescope on Earth on the anniversary of The Day The Earth Smiled.
+ENTER OUR CONTEST If you would like to communicate with our fellow galactic citizens, love a challenge, and are a musical composer, consider entering our contest held in association with Cassini's imaging of Earth on July 19.
+The winning entry will be included in a digitally encoded message that will be broadcast into the galaxy from the most powerful radio telescope on Earth on some future anniversary of The Day The Earth Smiled.

 OBSERVE AND SHARE SATURN In association with The Day The Earth Smiled, Astronomers Without Borders is calling on all amateur astronomers and astronomy buffs to get out their telescopes and observe and share Saturn and this special event with friends and family.
 They are also announcing a special Project for anyone with a camera and an eye for composition.
 Go to PROJECTS to learn more.

 The premier organization of astronomy aficionados and amateur astronomers, Astronomers Without Borders, has graciously offered to coordinate events around the globe... something they are used to doing!